tom-krieger/security_baseline/README.md

       ntp_burst: true
 ```

-All data below the `config_data` entry is passed as parameters to the class for the rule together with the common parameters for `enforce´, `log_level` and ´message`.
-The class must be capable of accept and use these additional these parameters.
+All data below the `config_data` entry is passed as parameters to the class for the rule together with the common parameters for `enforce`, `log_level` and `message`.
+The class must be capable of accept and use these additional parameters.

 The class `security_baseline::rules::redhat::sec_ntp_daemon_ntp` from the Hiera example above is defined as follows